A. Noam Chomsky Global Connections Awards

 This award is our premier acknowledgment of outstanding achievement and success in transnational research.
 It honors a senior scholar whose lifelong service, leadership and contributions serve as a guiding north star for scholarly collaboration in research.

-DR. HANS DE WIT
+PROF. HANS DE WIT

 Hans de Wit is Distinguished Fellow and Emeritus Professor of the Practice in International Higher Education of the ‘Center for International Higher Education’ (CIHE) at Boston College, USA.
 From 2015-2020 he was full-time director of CIHE.
 He is IAU Senior Fellow of the International Association of Universities (IAU), based at UNESCO.